-If an employee disagrees with his or her performance evaluation, the employee may attach a rebuttal to the document within ninety (90) days of acknowledging receipt.
+If an employee disagrees with their performance evaluation, the employee may attach a rebuttal to the document within ninety (90) days of acknowledging receipt.

 The performance evaluation process is subject to the grievance procedure in Article 25.

 Performance evaluations may be used as one element in determining discipline, transfer, and promotion.